ytgTonz/FullstackOpen/README.md

 This repository contains the backend developed from part 3 onwards in the Full Stack course.
 The different stages of the application are saved in different branches.

 The Notes backend implements a RESTful HTTP interface and handles the management of notes.
 It is developed using Node and Express.
-The purpose is to develop a backend that works with the [frontend](https://github.com/fullstack-hy2020/part2-notes-frontend/tree/part3-1) developed in part 2 of the Full Stack course.
+The purpose is to develop a backend that works with the [frontend](https://github.com/fullstack-hy2020/part2-notes-frontend/tree/part3-1) developed in part 2 of the course.

 ## Running the application on your own machine